prettymuchbryce/easystaras3/README.md

 			easyStar.calculate();
 		}
 		public function onPathFound(e:PathFoundEvent):void {
-			//e.path is a vector of points
-			// with the first point being your start point and the last being your end point trace("My path was found.. heres how I get there:");
+			trace("My path was found.. heres how I get there:");
 			for (var i:int = 0; i < e.path.length; i++) {
 				trace (e.path[i]);